-Haddon Hall is located just outside the pretty Peak District town of Bakewell.
+Haddon Hall is located just outside the pretty Peak District town of Bakewell (postcode DE45 1LA).

-Haddon Hall is open to the public 7 days a week, 10.30am-5.00pm, from April to October.
-It is also open for Christmas events in early December (10.30am-4.00pm).
+Haddon Hall is open to the public 7 days a week, 10.30am-4.30pm, from April to October.
+It is also open for Autumn and Christmas events in late November early December.
 Please check opening times before visiting.

 Adult (16 and over)

 Concessions (60 and over)